DHARAMSHALA TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO DHARAMSHALA

 Peak Season: December to January & May to June

 At a distance of 9 km from McLeod Ganj, 16 km from Kangra, 84 km from Pathankot, 115 km from Dalhousie, 194 km from Kullu, 234 km from Manali, 237 km from Shimla, and 486 km from Delhi, Dharamshala is a hill station in Kangra district of Himachal Pradesh.
 At an average altitude of 1,475 m above sea level, it is one of the best places to visit in Himachal state and among the most famous hill stations near Delhi.

-This is the gateway to the Kangra valley and also the headquarters of Kangra district and among the popular places to visit in Himachal as part of Himachal tour.
+Often called as the gateway to the Kangra valley, Dharamshala is the headquarters of Kangra district and among the popular places to visit in Himachal as part of Himachal tour.
 The city was destroyed by a massive earthquake in the year 1905 and was reconstructed to become a health resort and a popular tourist destination.
 In the year 1960, Dharamshala became a temporary headquarters to His Holiness Dalai Lama.
 Today, it is known as Little Lhasa or Dhasa, because of its large population of Tibetans and Buddhist Monasteries.
 Dharamshala is among the must include places in your Manali tour packages.

 Dharamshala consists of two distinct parts - Lower Dharamsala and Upper Dharamshala.
 Lower Dharamsala is a bustling civil and commercial center whereas Upper Dharamshala, known more commonly as McLeod Ganj, is the seat of Tibetan spiritual leader, the Dalai Lama.
 Dalai Lama's residence and the headquarters of Central Tibetan Administration are located here.

 The hill station of Dharamshala is covered by thick woods of oak and coniferous trees and it is enfolded on its three sides by the Dhauladhar ranges.
 Dharamshala tour packages have a lot to offer ranging from ancient temples, churches, and monasteries to museums and beautiful trekking trails.
 The ancient Chamunda Temple, Dalailama Temple, Namgyalma Stupa, Bhagsunath Temple, Norbulingka Institute, Gyuto Monastery, and Indru Nag are some of the prime places to visit in Dharamshala.
 Dharamshala is the starting point to many trekking trails including Bhagsu Falls, Dharamkot, Triund, Ilaqa, Toral Pass, Bhimghasutri Pass, Dunali, and Kareri Lake.